-All assets are allocated to the operating segments other than right-of-use assets included in property and equipment, investment property, financial assets at FVTOCI, certain financial assets at FVTPL, amounts due from related companies and certain property and equipment, other receivables and cash.
+All assets are allocated to the operating segments other than right-of-use assets included in property and equipment, financial assets at FVTOCI, certain financial assets at FVTPL, and certain property and equipment, other receivables and cash.
 This is the measure reported to the CODM for the purposes of resource allocation and performance assessment.

-All liabilities are allocated to the operating segments other than lease liabilities, deferred tax liabilities, loan from a related party, provision for restoration and taxation payable.
+All liabilities are allocated to the operating segments other than lease liabilities, amount due to a fellow subsidiary, loan from a related party, provision for restoration and taxation payable.
 This is the measure reported to the CODM for the purposes of resource allocation and performance assessment.